offendingcommit/valdris/NPCs/Archivist Theron Millwright.md

 As head librarian of [[Settlements/Stonehaven]]'s Grand Library, Theron maintains the image of a dedicated but harmless scholar.
 He's known for his encyclopedic knowledge of [[Valdris]] history, his patient instruction of young researchers, and his ability to locate virtually any piece of information in the library's vast collections.

 Colleagues and visitors see him as slightly absent-minded but brilliant, prone to launching into detailed explanations of historical minutiae that most find either fascinating or insufferably boring.
-He's respected for maintaining strict neutrality in political matters, making the library a welcome refuge for scholars from all factions.
+He's respected for maintaining strict neutrality in political matters, making the library a [Welcome](Welcome.md) refuge for scholars from all factions.

 His public lectures on pre-[[Lore/The Great Silence|Great Silence]] history draw modest but dedicated crowds.
 He carefully presents information that's thoroughly documented and politically safe, never hinting at the dangerous knowledge he guards.